-Yes SIPs can span much farther but that is for deeper discussion.
+Yes SIPs can span farther with different spline connectors but that is for deeper discussion.

-1. Green meets current energy codes in Oregon, Washington and California.
+1. Good meets current energy codes in Oregon, Washington and California.

-2. Greener exceeds current energy codes in Oregon and Washington by about 30%.
+2. Better exceeds current energy codes in Oregon and Washington by about 30%.

-3. Greenest @ R-48 to R-60 is designed for those who want to build toward passive house or Net Zero.
+3. Best @ R-48 to R-60 is designed for those who want to build toward passive house or Net Zero standards.

 4″ = R-20 | 6″ = R30 | 8″ = R-40 | 10″ = R-50 | 12″ = R-60 using Platinum Foam